apple/swift-openapi-generator/Examples/various-content-types-client-example/README.md

 The tool uses the [URLSession](https://developer.apple.com/documentation/foundation/urlsession) API to perform the HTTP call, wrapped in the [Swift OpenAPI URLSession Transport](https://github.com/apple/swift-openapi-urlsession).

-The server can be started by running the `ContentTypesServer` example locally.
+The server can be started by running the `various-content-types-server-example` example locally.

 ## Usage